 Advertisement

-Starting about 10 years ago, researchers began making huge strides in treating sickle cell anemia.
-Thanks to that work, healthcare providers can treat it as a chronic illness.
-But it’s an illness with serious, and sometimes life-threatening, medical complications.
-If you or your child has sickle cell anemia, you may be grateful for the past progress, but eager about the future.
+If you or your child has sickle cell anemia, you may be grateful for the past progress, but hopeful there will be new treatments.
 Researchers are testing new ways to treat this condition.
 Ask your provider if a clinical trial is right for you.

 Learn more about the Health Library and our editorial process.